Strawberries on Matted Row

 Plants fruit from mid-August through the first hard frost during the first year.
 In subsequent years in warm areas, plants produce three crops--an average-sized spring crop, a small summer crop, and a heavy fall crop.
 In cooler areas, plants may produce more consistently through the year.
 Fertilizer requirements are higher than for June bearers.
-In a matted-row system, day-neutral plantings are normally kept for only 2 to 3 years, as berry size decreases quickly.
-Dayneutral cultivars suitable for production in the mid-Atlantic region are described above.
+In a matted-row system, day-neutral plantings are normally kept for only two to three years, as berry size decreases quickly.
+Day-neutral cultivars suitable for production in the mid-Atlantic region are described in Table 1.

 Plasticulture Production for Day-neutral Varieties

-This system is best suited to cooler areas of the region, as high temperatures can cause plants to cease flowering or negatively affect pollination.
-In areas where the summer becomes hot (highs in the high eighties and nineties) the highest yields are obtained in the fall, and little production occurs from late July to late August.
+This system is the one most commonly used, and it is best suited to cooler areas of the region, as high temperatures can cause plants to cease flowering or negatively affect pollination.
+In areas where the summer becomes hot (highs in the high 80s and 90s) the highest yields are obtained in the fall, and little production occurs from late July to late August.
 In areas that are cool throughout the summer, such as high-elevation areas (maximum temperatures typically reaching the low to mid eighties), the highest yields are obtained during the summer.
 Plantings are typically kept for only one year, or carried over to include a spring harvest in the second year.
 Fruit size drops off considerably after this time.

 After the soil is prepared, plastic-mulched beds and trickle irrigation tape are laid as for June-bearer plasticulture production.
 A reflective or white-on-black plastic (white side up) plastic is preferred to keep soil temperatures cool.

-Planting occurs in late spring rather than summer as with June bearers on plastic, using large-size plug plants that are produced from dormant plants in a greenhouse.
-This allows rapid plant establishment and quick fruit production.
+Planting occurs in late spring rather than summer as with June bearers on plastic, using either dormant plants or large-size plug plants that are produced from dormant plants in a greenhouse.
+This allows for rapid plant establishment and quick fruit production.
 Details on producing these types of plants are outlined in the Mid-Atlantic Berry Guide for Commercial Growers.
-Dormant bare-root plants may also be used, although yields may be slightly reduced owing to slower establishment.
-A common plant spacing is double rows 12 inches apart with plants 12 inches apart within each row in a staggered pattern.
+A common plant spacing is 12 inches apart in a staggered pattern within each row in double rows that are 12 inches apart.
 Production may be extended into the fall if row covers are pulled on during early frost events.

 Yields of day-neutral varieties are typically higher than those of June bearers because of the extended harvest season.
 Yields of 0.75 to 1.25 pounds of fruit per plant are reasonable for a high-yielding cultivar that is suited to your site.